);

 5. Paul McStay

-McStay spent his entire playing career with Celtic after signing from Celtic Boys Club in 1981.
-He made his first team debut for Celtic on 23 January 1982 in a 4–0 win over Queen of the South in the Scottish Cup.
-A week later on 30 January, he made his first league appearance in a 3–1 win over Aberdeen at Pittodrie.
+Paul McStay devoted his entire playing career to Celtic, signing from Celtic Boys Club in 1981.
+He made his debut on January 23, 1982, in a 4–0 Scottish Cup win over Queen of the South and followed it up with his first league appearance a week later in a 3–1 victory against Aberdeen.

 4. Henrik Larsson